 - the life insured covered under the policy

 - the benefits you've selected

 - the amount of cover for each at the start of the policy

 - any extra-cost optional benefits selected

-- the premium structure
+- whether your premiums are stepped or level premiums

-- benefit end dates
+benefit end dates

 - any special conditions that apply to your policy specifically.

 The life insured is only covered for the benefits and amounts shown on the policy schedule.
 Each benefit is only 'in-force' from the benefit start date until the benefit ends, which can be earlier than the benefit end date shown on the policy schedule.
-See 'When the benefits end' on page 29.
+See 'When the benefits end' on page 27.

-Cover is automatically increased in line with inflation each year unless you contact us with alternate instructions.
-Your options are explained in the section 'Inflation protection' on page 25.
+Cover is automatically increased each year unless you contact us with different instructions.
+Your options are explained in the section 'Inflation protection' on page 23.

-You can make changes to your policy.
+You can apply to make changes to your policy.
 If you apply for optional benefits or increases to the benefit amounts after the policy starts, changes are only effective if we accept the application after assessing the life insured's health, occupation, and pastimes.